luapower/sock/socket2.md

-Required for lame protocols like HTTP with pipelining: a HTTP server that wants to close the connection before honoring all the received pipelined requests needs call `s:shutdown'w'` (which sends a FIN to the client) and then continue to receive (and discard) everything until a zero-length recv comes in (which is a FIN from the client, as a reply to the server's FIN) and only then it can close the connection without messing up the client, reason being that xalling close without shutdown sends a RST to the client which may cause it to discard received data before the RST and thus lose perfectly good data (that's TCP for you).
+Required for lame protocols like HTTP with pipelining: a HTTP server that wants to close the connection before honoring all the received pipelined requests needs to call `s:shutdown'w'` (which sends a FIN to the client) and then continue to receive (and discard) everything until a zero-length recv comes in (which is a FIN from the client, as a reply to the FIN from the server) and only then it can close the connection without messing up the client, otherwise calling close without shutdown sends a RST to the client which may cause it to discard any data that it has received before the RST but that the client program hasn't read yet, and thus lose perfectly good data (that's TCP for you).

 ### `s:close()`